atelier tokimeki

 • Bringing a lot of things “just in case” which rarely, if ever, served me.
 By planning your stay, you can have a good idea of what to bring.
 In case of an emergency, you can always find a solution.
 Once in London, I decided to go out more glamorously than I had planned.
 Since I hadn’t brought any makeup, I went to a makeup counter in a department store where I got a free makeover by a pro.

-• Prioritizing shopping at the destination, or even traveling just to shop: There are so many more things to do!
+• Prioritising shopping at the destination, or even traveling just to shop: There are so many more things to do!
 What a shame to spend your time browsing stores (which are often the same as those at home).
 Let’s spend on experiences, not things.
-This may seem obvious, but it took a good decluttering session for me to realize it.
+This may seem obvious, but it took a good load of decluttering for me to realise it.

-My top 5 tips for traveling light without depriving yourself
+My top 5 tips for travelling light without depriving yourself

 And here are tried and tested tips, the fruits of a long learning process:

-1. Comfort : Your travel wardrobe — and your home wardrobe, for that matter — should consist only of items in which you feel good.
-In other words, travel only with pieces you already know.
-It would be a shame to cut a visit short because of new shoes that hurt!
+1. Comfort : Your travel wardrobe — and at home for that matter — should only consist of items that you feel good in.
+In other words, only travel with items you already know.
+It would be a shame to shorten an outing because your new shoes hurt!

-2. Layering : choose clothes that can be layered, as they are not only more versatile but also lighter and less bulky.
-Additionally, this allows you to easily adapt to the day’s weather.
-Pro tip: wear the bulkiest pieces during travel.
+2. Layering : choose clothes that can be layered.
+Not only are they more versatile, they are also lighter and less bulky.
+In addition, it allows you to easily adapt to the weather of the day.
+Pro tip: wear bulkier pieces when on the move.

-4. Small containers for cosmetics I used to stock samples to use during trips, but I stopped because I prefer to bring products I already know.
-I transfer the necessary amount of my usual creams and lotions into small containers.
-A small effort to avoid unpleasant dermatological surprises while traveling.
+4. Small containers for cosmetics I used to store samples to use when travelling, but I stopped because I prefer to bring products that I already know.
+I transfer the necessary amount of my usual creams and lotions into small pots.
+A little effort to avoid unpleasant dermatological surprises while travelling.

-5. Doing laundry on-site : The simplest solution for traveling light?
-Bring fewer things!
-So, don’t hesitate to do laundry on-site.
-For trips longer than a weekend, I bring a small piece of Marseille soap to hand wash underwear.
+5. Doing laundry on-site : the simplest way to travel light?
+Bring less things!
+So, don’t hesitate to do the laundry at your destination.
+For trips longer than a weekend, I bring a small piece of Marseille soap so I can wash underwear by hand.
 To speed up drying, wrap the item in a clean towel and wring it out before hanging it up.

-Upon your return, take the time to thank your faithful travel companion Air out and wipe your suitcase.
-Before storing it.
+Upon your return, take the time to thank your faithful travel companion Air out and wipe your suitcase. before putting it away.
 It’s like giving it a little bath before tucking it away until the next adventure.

-I hope these tips can enhance your holidays this summer ☀️
+I hope these tips can brighten your vacation this summer ☀️

 EN